 Along with the fight to add legislation to the law books, the intolerable conditions of the South require that the Administration look in a new way to its powers and their use.
 The President and the heads of every relevant agency should allocate the time to study the question; they should literally throw away the key to the room until answers are uncovered.

 An example of the creative innovations that might be forthcoming is the assignment in recent years of federal marshals in situations unsuitable for troops.
-Earlier, no one had thought of using the federal marshal is well known even to school children; he attained legendary fame in the taming of the West and is exalted today in books, movies and television.
+Earlier, no one had thought of using the marshals as a civil rights measure.
+Yet the federal marshal is well known even to school children; he attained legendary fame in the taming of the West and is exalted today in books, movies and television.

 It is a challenge to wonder what the organization of a marshal’s corps might do to bring law into the South.
 Up to now, however creative the idea to use them may have been, they have too often been hastily withdrawn and their recruitment revealed as an emergency measure with no thought that they might remain on the scene for as long as resistance to law required.